fabri1983/java2proto2grpc/README.md

 The file *helloworld.proto* is used to generated grpc-java example classes as per https://github.com/grpc/grpc-java/tree/master/examples, so you can make some testing running *com.harlan.javagrpc.main.helloworld.HelloWorldClientMain* and *com.harlan.javagrpc.main.helloworld.HelloWorldServerMain*.

-The file *LoginService.proto* is the one you can generate running *com.harlan.javagrpc.main.JavaToProtoMain2*, and it generates protobuf classes and grpc stubs to make some testing running *com.harlan.javagrpc.main.login.LoginClientMain* and *com.harlan.javagrpc.main.login.LoginServerMain*.
+The file *LoginService.proto* is the one you can generate running *com.harlan.javagrpc.main.converter.JavaToProtoMainNew*, and it generates protobuf classes and grpc stubs to make some testing running *com.harlan.javagrpc.main.login.LoginClientMain* and *com.harlan.javagrpc.main.login.LoginServerMain*.

 TODO
 ---
-- Modularize JavaToProto2.
+- Modularize JavaToProtoNew.
 Code is written in a very imperative way, and hard to mantain.
 - Add converters similar to *net.badata.protobuf.converter.type.DateLongConverter* for fields with types: LocalTime, LocalDate.
 Use *google.protobuf.Timestamp* in the converter implementation.
 - Add converters similar to *net.badata.protobuf.converter.type.DateLongConverter* for fields with types: Duration.